HerdingMediumPoland

 Frequently Asked Questions

-Is the Polish Lowland Sheepdog a good apartment dog?
+Is the Polish Lowland Sheepdog a large dog?

 Does the Polish Lowland Sheepdog bark a lot?

-How much exercise does the Polish Lowland Sheepdog need?
+How much exercise does a Polish Lowland Sheepdog need?

-What is the biggest challenge of owning the Polish Lowland Sheepdog?
+What is the biggest challenge of owning a Polish Lowland Sheepdog?

 Our Shop